DJBarnes/django-unused-context/README.md

 'csrf_token',             # Given to all templates.
 'DEFAULT_MESSAGE_LEVELS', # Given to all templates using messages framework.
 'False',                  # Given to all templates.
+'forloop',                # Given to templates with a for loop.
 'is_paginated',           # Included by ListView and may not need pagination.
 'None',                   # Given to all templates.
 'page_obj',               # Included by ListView and may not need pagination.